facebookresearch/ELF/README.md

 ELF has the following characteristics:

+* End-to-End: ELF offers an end-to-end solution to game research.
+It provides miniature real-time strategy game environments, concurrent simulation, intuitive APIs, web-based visualzation, and also comes with a reinforcement learning backend empowered by [Pytorch](https://github.com/pytorch/pytorch) with minimal resource requirement.

 * Extensive: Any game with C/C++ interface can be plugged into this framework by writing a simple wrapper.
 As an example, we already incorporate Atari games into our framework and show that the simulation speed per core is comparable with single-core version, and is thus much faster than implementation using either multiprocessing or Python multithreading.
+In the future, we plan to incorporate more environments, e.g., DarkForest Go engine.

 * Lightweight: ELF runs very fast with minimal overhead.
 ELF with a simple game (MiniRTS) built on RTS engine runs **40K frame per second per core** on a MacBook Pro.
 Training a model from scratch to play MiniRTS **takes a day on 6 CPU + 1 GPU**.